lazd/Pinky/README.md

 // Call our asynchronous random number fetcher fetchRandom().then(
 	function(value) {
-		// In this onFulfilled handler, if the value is valid, we'll fulfill the next promise by returning the value
+		// In this onFulfilled handler, if the value is valid, fulfill the next promise by returning the value
 		// Or, if the value isn't valid, we'll reject the next promise by throwing an error if (!isValid(value)) {
 			// Reject the next promise by throwing because the random number is too big